Takahashi Kentaro Style: Building a Body for Kendo

 ──This may be repeating myself, but what kind of training do you want your players to do?

-Takahashi : "The training we require from athletes is the ability to withstand a certain level of strain, or what is commonly known as 'physical strength.'"
+Takahashi"The training we require from our athletes is the ability to withstand a certain level of strain, or what is commonly known as 'physical strength.'"

 Physical strength = the ability to endure

-Takahashi : "When we think of 'physical strength,' we tend to think of endurance, and of course that includes endurance, but I think that for athletes, it's all about whole-body endurance, muscular endurance, strength, flexibility, agility, and so on.
-Of course, you can build that up through regular training, but when you think about whole-body endurance, for example, if you have an hour of training, you might be able to last 50 minutes, but you're completely exhausted by the last 10 minutes.
+Takahashi"When we think of 'physical strength,' we tend to think of endurance, and of course that includes endurance, but I think that for athletes, it's all about whole-body endurance, muscular endurance, strength, flexibility, agility, and so on.
+Of course, you can build it through regular training, but when you think of whole-body endurance, for example, if you have an hour of training, you might be able to last 50 minutes, but you're completely exhausted by the last 10 minutes.
 So what do you do in those 10 minutes?
 You let it go, right?
 That's something you can't do at the top of your game.
-But if you have the stamina to keep going at top gear for the entire hour, that hour can be extremely effective."
+But if you have the stamina to be able to go into top gear for the entire hour, that hour can be extremely effective."

 ── Something with rich content...